jacobs269/PacificSalmonSurvival/README.md

 IMPORTANT NOTICE #1
 *******************
-All code is in written in R. Before attempting to run the files described below, ensure that the following packages are installed:
+All code is in written in R. Before attempting to run the files described below, ensure that the following software is installed:
 - JAGS
 - rJAGS (R package)
 - tidyverse (R package)